Google Translate

 How we will respond to you

-A customer service advisor will log your comments and share your feedback with the relevant service manager as soon as you get in touch.
+A customer service advisor will log and share your feedback with the relevant service manager as soon as you get in touch.
+If we have tried to resolve the issue and you remain unhappy, we will treat this as a stage 1 complaint.

 If new issues are raised during this stage of the investigation, the complaint handler will try to incorporate these (if relevant) into their investigation and subsequent response.
 However, if the new issue(s) will cause an unreasonable delay to the stage 1 response, it will be logged as a new complaint.

-A senior manager will call you to introduce themselves and have a further 5 days in which to review and resolve your case.
+A senior manager will contact you to introduce themselves and have a further 20 working days in which to review and resolve your case.
+This review will include investigating all the previous steps taken to get to this stage.
+You will receive a written response with full details of the findings.

 Unresolved issues